nile-the-code-river/restaurant-practice/README.md

-# Restaurant Practice
+# Clean Architecture Practice

 A Project for learning how to architecture right using ASP.NET Core Web API.
 The project is based on a youtube course, [ASP.NET Core 8 Web API in Clean architecture from scratch](https://www.youtube.com/watch?v=E6sUJWwZLwE&ab_channel=FullstackDev).
 This only covers basic and does not seem completely accurate.
-For more advanced course, check out the official resource, [Clean Architecture with ASP.NET Core 9](https://www.youtube.com/watch?v=zw-ZtB1BNl8&ab_channel=dotnet) and etc.
+For more advanced course, check out the official resource, [Clean Architecture With .NET 6 And CQRS - Project Setup](https://www.youtube.com/watch?v=tLk4pZZtiDY&list=PLYpjLpq5ZDGstQ5afRz-34o_0dexr1RGa&ab_channel=MilanJovanovi%C4%87) and etc.

 ## Course Agenda
 1. REST Web API